 - Natural popcorn

-- Home made date & coconut power balls
+- Home-made date & coconut power balls

-- Home made seed & nut slice
+- Home-made seed slice

 - Water to drink

 Now I should also mention that there were children as young as 2 and 3 attending.
 So my choices really took this into consideration.
-When midge was 2, I really did not want her eating lollies of any type.
+When midge was 2, I really did not want here eating lollies of any type.

 My party food ‘social experiment’ was not a complete disaster, in fact I think it actually turned out quite well.
 Everything got eaten, and I mean every last crumb.
 And even better the fruit skewers were one of the first things to be demolished.

 Not a single child asked me where the lollies were, and despite one small melt down mid pass the parcel (from the midge of course), there was not a tantrum in sight.